 - Helped a mobile software company which developed an application for managing chronic diseases like diabetes and asthma, win its first deal, with Kaiser Permanente, within 60 days of the first meeting.
 He then introduced the company to Qualcomm, which awarded them an innovation award and cash grant.

-- Based on his deal experience, Verizon Wireless and Sprint Nextel recommended Bluestein to several prospective wholesale customers.
+- Based on his deal experience, Verizon Wireless and Sprint Nextel have recommended Bluestein to several prospective wholesale customers.

 - A European company seeking to do business in the US sought Bluestein out, telling him that they had asked 10 mobile experts in Europe whom they should use to expand their mobile business to the US, and “7 out of 10 recommended Whitey Bluestein,” according to the new client.